 But PrivateVPN has a couple of extra security features, including Stealth VPN (obfuscation tool) and Tor support.

-Stealth VPN is PrivateVPN’s obfuscation feature that is used to hide your VPN traffic from your internet service provider (ISP) and your government.
+Stealth VPN is PrivateVPN’s obfuscation feature that is used to hide your VPN traffic from your internet service provider (ISP) and other third parties.
 When you connect to a VPN that doesn’t have obfuscation, your ISP knows that you’re using a VPN to browse the internet (but your ISP doesn’t know what you’re doing online because of the VPN).
 However, VPNs like PrivateVPN that provide obfuscation hide your VPN traffic and make it seem like you’re using the internet without a VPN — this is how VPNs are able to bypass internet restrictions and VPN blocks.

 But keep in mind that using Stealth VPN will slow down your internet speed because it adds another layer of encryption to your traffic.
 Since StealthVPN slows down your internet, this may cause some lag on streaming sites or it may take longer for files to download.
 In my tests, Stealth VPN took an extra 4-5 seconds to load videos, but there was no buffering once the videos started.

 ExpressVPN and TunnelBear also offer obfuscation tools similar to Stealth VPN — all of them are good at bypassing internet restrictions, but my favorite is ExpressVPN’s obfuscation feature because it provides the fastest speeds.

 Overall, PrivateVPN’s Stealth VPN feature is a good obfuscation tool that is able to circumvent internet restrictions and censorship as well as VPN blocks.
 Whether you don’t want your ISP to know you’re using a VPN, are looking to bypass VPN blocks, or want to access censored sites from a heavily restricted country like China, PrivateVPN is definitely a good choice.